2050plus/2050plus/doc/veka_configurations.rst

 * The addition of a technology might lead to an energy system significantly cheaper throughout the optimization, due to otherwise non-existing or uninteresting interactions between technologies ;
 * Some technologies might not be considered in the cost-optimal system because of too high CAPEX/OPEX, or might be massively installed because of too optimistic costs.

-The way PyPSA deals with those different topics is depiected in the following sections.
+The way PyPSA deals with those different topics is explained in the following sections.

 Technological assumptions
 ===========================